 Ravindra Singh Singhvi is the Group Managing Director/CEO of Dangote Sugar Refinery Plc.
-He has over 42 years of proven experience of leadership positions in Manufacturing and Processes Industry, Sugar, Petrochemicals, Cement, Textiles industries in India.
+He has over 42 years of proven experience of leadership positions in Manufacturing and Processes Industry, Sugar, Petrochemicals, Cement, Textles industries in India.
 Mr. Singhvi is a Chartered Accountant with background in Company Secretaryship and General Management.
 He possesses a Bachelor's Degree in B. Com (Hons) from the University of Jodhpur, India.
-He has extensive stints in the diversified industries and has been successful in turning around several companies financially and operationally.
+He has extensive stints in the diversified industries and has been successful in tuming around several companies financially and operationally.
 Mr. Singhvi has been holding senior level positions in large and diversified groups rising to the position of Chief Financial Officer, Head of Operations, Executive Director/Managing Director in reputed companies in India.
-Prior to joining Dangote Sugar Refinery Plc, Mr. Singhvi was the Managing Director in reputed companies in India.
-Prior to joining Dangote Sugar Refinery Plc, Mr. Singhvi was the Managing Director in EID Parry (1) Limited, Chennai, India, one of the top three sugar producing companies and the oldest listed company of India.
-During his stint as the Managing Director in EID Parry (1) Limited, the company bagged first prize in Corporate Governance awarded by the Confederation of India Industry, a Premier Industry Association in collaboration with the Ministry of Corporate Affairs, Government of India.
+Prior to joining Dangote Sugar Refinery Plc, Mr. Singhvi was the Managing Director of the top three sugar producing companies and the oldest listed company of India.
+During his stint as the Managing Director in EID Parry (1) Limited, Chennai, India, one of the top three sugar producing companies and the oldest listed company of India.
+During his stint as the Managing Director in EID Parry Limited, the company bagged first prize in Corporate Governance awarded by the Confederation of India Industry, a Premier Industry Association in collaboration with the Ministry of Corporate Affairs, Government of India.
 He has also been instrumental in completing Power Purchase Agreement of 2,500 megawatts with the Government of Karnataka (India) on behalf of the Sugar Industries of Karnataka which changed the fortunes of the industry.
 Mr. Singhvi is focused on strategy, business development, improving the company's top and bottom lines.